*Footwear: You are required to wear curling shoes or clean footwear. Warm clothing is suggested.

 Smart Serve Certification:

-Courses to obtain Smart Serve certification are run several times throughout the year.
-Please contact Brian at [email protected] for further information.
+Courses to obtain Smart Serve certification - Please contact Loeland Parliament for further information.